meoow/tagremover/readme.md

 This little utility is used to match and delete specific tags and all the children from HTML pages.

 ##Deprecated
-Consider using my other library [nodefinder](https://github.com/meoow/nodefinder) for better path parsing and node finding.
+Consider using my other library [nodefinder](https://github.com/meoow/nodefinder) for better path parsing and node finding (thus can do removing).

 ##Usage